-While it was snowing in Cape Town (okay, not really, but close!), Connecticut was going through an intense heat wave.
-Let's talk about a simple, thirst-quenching beverage that works in both those climates: rooibos tea.
+While it was snowing in Cape Town (okay, not really, but close), Connecticut was going through an intense heat wave.
+It reminded me of one of my favorite thirst-quenching beverages that happens to be delicious no matter what kind of weather you're experiencing, and that's rooibos tea.

 Sweet Rooibos Iced Tea